PYL-patidar/90DaysOfDevOps/2026/day-58/day-58-metrix-hpa.md

 Based on these utilization metrics, Kubernetes can make decisions such as when to increase or decrease the number of Pods.

 This data is mainly used by components like: Horizontal Pod Autoscaler

+Q1) What the Metrics Server is and why HPA needs it.
+Metrics Server is a small service in Kubernetes that collects resource usage data from all nodes and pods in the cluster.
+It gathers metrics like: CPU usage, Memory usage
+It gets this data from the kubelet running on each node and then stores it temporarily so Kubernetes components can access it.

+Q) Why Horizontal Pod Autoscaler (HPA) needs Metrics Server?
+The Horizontal Pod Autoscaler needs resource usage data to decide when to increase or decrease Pods.
+But Kubernetes does not collect CPU and memory usage metrics by default in a way that HPA can use directly.
+That’s why we need: Kubernetes Metrics Server

+- Metrics Server collects metrics
+It gathers CPU and memory usage from nodes and kubelets in the cluster.

+- Metrics are exposed through the Kubernetes API Commands like this use those metrics:
+`kubectl top pods
+kubectl top nodes`

+- HPA reads these metrics
+The Horizontal Pod Autoscaler checks the current utilization.

+Q) How HPA calculates desired replicas